LINDGRENBA/image-query/README.md

 ## Image Query Application

 ### Description :
-This project is a very basic React application, built as an exercise in managing user input, querying APIs and handling asyncronous actions in React.
+This project is a very basic React application, built as an exercise in managing user input, querying APIs and handling asynchronous actions in React.
 <br/>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).